 puppet commands can return different values depending

-setting environment variables and the
+(including setting the environment variables and the

 puppet commands with hard-coded values.
-If
+If you’re unsure

-you’re unsure about the correct values, run the
+about the correct values, run the

-puppet commands to get reasonable default values.
+get reasonable default values.

-Authentication tokens in curl commands
+Authentication tokens in cURL commands

 If you have an actual authentication token available, you can use that in the command instead, such as: